unicogr/LabHacks/docs/html/_sources/3_VFM.md.txt

 ### Compute pRFs!

 We first set the grid search.
-Setting a biophysically meaningful and computationally feasible grid for the optimisation (*least square minimisation*) is crucial, as it will allow converging fast and accurately to the best solution.
+Setting a biophysically meaningful and computationally feasible grid for the optimisation of the pRF position and size parameters, as well as boundaries for only positive pRF is crucial, as it will allow converging fast and accurately to the best solution (by grid search based *least squares minimisation*).
 Importantly, `n_procs` is crucial, in my personal computer I can use up to 8 workers.
 In a high performance cluster more can be used.
 The more workers, the faster.

 ```python
 normalize_RFs=True